Lip Lift in Brazil: the surgery that transforms your smile permanently

 The ideal combination

-In many cases, the best strategy is to combine both: first the lip lift to correct the filter length and reveal the vermilion; then, after complete healing (three to four months), a session of fillers to add volume, if desired.
+In many cases, the best strategy is to combine both: first the lip lift to correct the philtrum length and reveal the vermilion; then, after complete healing (three to four months), a session of fillers to add volume, if desired.
 This combination delivers the most complete possible result: short, curved, voluminous, and defined lip.

 The long-term cost-benefit

-A patient who spends between R$ 2,000 and R$ 4,000 per year on lip fillers will have invested, over a decade, between R$ 20,000 and R$ 40,000 — without ever having resolved the issue of a long filter.
+A patient who spends between R$ 2,000 and R$ 4,000 per year on lip fillers will have invested, over a decade, between R$ 20,000 and R$ 40,000 — without ever having resolved the issue of a long philtrum.
 The lip lift, with a one-time investment, permanently resolves the structural issue.
 It is the same logic I apply when comparing facial lifting with palliative aesthetic treatments: surgery resolves, non-surgical procedures alleviate.

 The scar from the lip lift: the major concern and the truth